solidnerd/docker-bookstack/README.md

 ## Changes

+Users of version 24.2.3 should switch to 24.2.3-1 (or higher); a maintainer erroneously set image tag 24.2.3 to use 23.2.3 as the release.

 Versions higher than 23.6.2 no longer use an in-container `.env` file for environment variable management.
 Instead, the preferred approach is to manage them directly with the container runtime (e.g. Docker's `-e`).
 This is to